ANTHEM FOR LIBERATION ACROSS A CENTURY

-Ed note: IAHSC Member Amy Bizzarri shared with the Society a version of the origin story for “Bella Ciao” in this brief article published by FolkWorld.
+IAHSC Member Amy Bizzarri shares a version of the origin story for “Bella Ciao” in this brief article published by FolkWorld

-This version of the song could be considered among the most “authentic,” in that the folk singer, Giovanna Daffini, who recorded it had worked herself in the rice fields as a child and sung the song as she labored with the women around her.
+Folk singer Giovanna Daffini’s recording of “Bella Ciao” could be considered the most “authentic”, because she worked in the rice fields as a child and sang the song as she labored with the women around her.

 “Bella Ciao” gained renewed popularity and interest as it serves as a central device in the popular Netflix series Money Heist.
 In this article by writer Hannah Shaw-Williams, the song’s history is connected to the show’s plot.